huggingface/hub-docs/docs/api-inference/tasks/chat-completion.md

 - Set and override system, assistant and user messages.
 - Browse and select models currently available in the Inference API.
 - Compare the output of two models side-by-side.
-- Adjust prompt parameters from the UI.
+- Adjust requests parameters from the UI.
 - Easily switch between UI view and code snippets.

 Access the Inference UI Playground and start exploring: [https://huggingface.co/playground](https://huggingface.co/playground)